icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

   refresh (feature request #367).
 - Line break detection and processing continues even when exceeding the configured maximum number of characters/bytes per line (related to refactoring of element and line processing).
+- Sending of very long lines (in case of e.g. serial COM ports longer than the software buffer, typically 2048 bytes) now works with serial COM ports, UDP/IP sockets and USB Ser/HID (bug #417).
 - Handling of [Preferences... > ...take serial number/string into account] fixed (rel. to bug #480).

 Limitations and known issues: